-Regulation 4.001 Code of Academic Integrity
+Regulation 4.001Code of Academic Integrity

-- (1) Purpose.
+(1) Purpose.
 Students at Florida Atlantic University are expected to maintain the highest ethical standards.
 Dishonesty is considered a serious breach of these ethical standards, because it interferes with the University mission to provide a high quality education in which all students enjoy an equal opportunity to succeed.
-Dishonesty is also destructive of the University community, which is grounded in a system of mutual trust and places high value on personal integrity and individual responsibility. - (2) Definitions.
+Dishonesty is also destructive of the University community, which is grounded in a system of mutual trust and places high value on personal integrity and individual responsibility.

+(2) Definitions.
 The FAU Code of Academic Integrity prohibits dishonesty and requires a faculty member, student, or staff member to notify an instructor when there is reason to believe dishonesty has occurred in a course, program requirement, or University supported academic activity.
-The instructor must pursue any reasonable allegation, taking action where appropriate. - (A) For purposes of this regulation, "instructor" means the instructor of record for the course in which the alleged dishonesty occurred or, in the case of a program requirement or University supported academic activity, the faculty or staff member providing oversight or guidance for the requirement or activity.
-Allegations of academic dishonesty in the research context may also be reviewed in accordance with the University's Division of Research Policy 10.1.1, Research Misconduct. - (B) Academic dishonesty includes any act designed to obtain, or assist another in obtaining, academic credit, grades, or other recognition, which is not properly earned, or behavior that improperly advances, protects, or diminishes the academic status of individuals or the University.
-Examples of academic dishonesty include, but are not limited to, the following:
+The instructor must pursue any reasonable allegation, taking action where appropriate.

+- (A) For purposes of this regulation, "instructor" means the instructor of record for the course in which the alleged dishonesty occurred or, in the case of a program requirement or University supported academic activity, the faculty or staff member providing oversight or guidance for the requirement or activity.
+Allegations of academic dishonesty may also be reviewed in accordance with University Policy 10.1.1, Research Misconduct. - (B) Academic dishonesty includes any act designed to obtain, or assist another in obtaining, academic credit, grades, or other recognition, which is not properly earned, or behavior that improperly advances, protects, or diminishes the academic status of individuals or the University.
+Examples of academic dishonesty include, but are not limited to, the following: - 1.
+Cheating - a) The unauthorized use of notes, books, electronic devices, or other study aids while taking an examination or working on an assignment. - b) Providing unauthorized assistance to or receiving assistance from another person or entity during an examination or while working on an assignment. - c) Having someone take an exam or complete an assignment in one's place. - d) Securing an exam, receiving an unauthorized copy of an exam, sharing a copy of an exam or uploading an exam or exam questions online. - 2.
+Plagiarism - a) The presentation of words from any other source or another person as one's own without proper quotation and citation. - b) Putting someone else's ideas or facts into your own words (paraphrasing) without proper citation. - c) Turning in someone else's work as one's own, including the buying and selling of term papers or assignments. - 3.
+Other Forms of Dishonesty
-1. Cheating

-- a) The unauthorized use of Using unauthorized notes, books, electronic devices, artificial intelligence tools ("AI"), or other resources or study aids-while taking an examination or working on an assignment. - b) Providing unauthorized assistance to another person or receiving unauthorized assistance from another -person, or AI -during an examination or while working on an assignment. - c) Having someone or unauthorized AI take an exam or complete an assignment in one's place. - d) Securing an examitems, receiving an unauthorized copy of an examitems, sharing a -copy of an examitems or uploading an exam or examquestionsexam items online.

-2. Plagiarism

-a) The presentation of Presenting words from any other a source, or another person or AI as one's own without proper quotation and citation.

-- b) Putting someone else's the ideas or facts of a source, person or AI into your own words (paraphrasing) without proper citation. - c) Turning in someone else's work of generated by someone else or unauthorized AI as one's own, including the buying and selling of term papers or assignments.

-3. Other Forms of Dishonesty

-- a) Falsifying or inventing information, data, or citations. - b) Failing to comply with examination regulations or failing to obey the instructions of an examination proctor. - c) Submitting the same paper or assignment, or part thereof, in more than one class without the written consent of both instructors. - d) Any other form of academic cheating, plagiarism, or dishonesty.
+- a) Falsifying or inventing information, data, or citations. - b) Failing to comply with examination regulations or failing to obey the instructions of an examination proctor. - c) Submitting the same paper or assignment, or part thereof, in more than one class without the written consent of both instructors. - d) Any other form of academic cheating, plagiarism, or dishonesty. - (3) Procedures.

-(3) Procedures.